"The mind is not a vessel to be filled, but a fire to be kindled."

 Latin for Children

 Latin for Children is a solid program, but we found retention challenging at first—my children went through the first workbook twice.
 However, when we consistently used the CD chants, their memorization improved significantly.
-The audio component made a big difference in mastering the material.

 Breaking the Spanish Barrier

-reaking the Spanish Barrier feels more like a college-level approach than a high school one.
+Breaking the Spanish Barrier feels more like a college-level approach than a high school one.
 It’s fairly challenging without a fluent speaker to assist, whether at home or in a class setting.
 A solid choice for serious learners, but it may require extra support for those without immersion opportunities.

 Latin Alive!

 Latin Alive! is our favorite Latin program because the videos are very in-depth, making comprehension much easier.
 However, checking their work can be tedious since the book’s layout doesn’t allow much space for writing.
-Despite that, it’s been the most effective for us.

 Duolingo